Splatting-based Synthesis for Video Frame Interpolation: Introduction

 The key to making our splatting-based synthesis approach work well is that it is carefully designed and that it is fully differentiable.
-Our careful design greatly improves the interpolation quality when compared to a common warping baseline ($+1.35$~dB on Vimeo-90k~\cite{Xue_IJCV_2019}), and being fully differentiable enables the underlying optical flow estimator to be fine-tuned which further improves the interpolation results ($+1.43$~dB on Vimeo-90k~\cite{Xue_IJCV_2019}).
-In short, we (1) identify a numerical instability in softmax splatting and propose an effective solution to address it, (2) introduce a splatting-based synthesis approach that is especially well-suited for multi-frame interpolation, and (3) show that iterative flow upsampling not only further improves the efficiency of our approach but can also lead to an improved quality.
+Our careful design greatly improves the interpolation quality when compared to a common optical flow warping baseline ($+1.35$~dB on Vimeo-90k~\cite{Xue_IJCV_2019}), and being fully differentiable enables the underlying optical flow estimator to be fine-tuned which further improves the interpolation results ($+1.43$~dB on Vimeo-90k~\cite{Xue_IJCV_2019}).
+Summarizing our claims in short, we (1) introduce an image synthesis approach purely based on splatting that is especially well-suited for multi-frame interpolation, (2) show that iterative optical flow upsampling not only further improves the efficiency of our approach but can also lead to an improved quality, and (3) identify a numerical instability in softmax splatting and propose an effective solution to address it.